 The gut microbiome is a complex community of microbes like bacteria, viruses and fungi, with strong links to health and disease.
 Different animals have different gut microbiota, depending on evolution, lifestyle, and the animal’s environment.
-Scientists have shown that animals in captivity have disrupted gut communities, which can cause disease.
+Scientists have shown animals in captivity have disrupted gut communities, which can cause disease.
 Human urbanization is also impacting ecosystems worldwide, so scientists want to understand how this might alter the microbiomes of affected wildlife.

 To address this question, researchers in the US investigated whether city-dwelling wildlife have different gut microbiomes than rural wildlife.
 They studied gut microbiomes in species that have both urban and rural populations, including white crowned sparrows, coyotes, and several anole lizard species, all of which are native to North America.